| Title: | massSpectrometryR |

 peptide$new(sequence = "", modificationTable = NA, variableModifications = NA)

-the table from a R6 'modifications' object containing the variable and fixed modifications present in the amino acid sequence
+modificationTablethe table from a R6 'modifications' object containing the variable and fixed modifications present in the amino acid sequence.
+Important: do NOT pass on an R6 modifications object, the function can use a table from such an object, but not the object itself!

 a new 'peptide' object